 There are many factors that can go into your card’s interest rate.
 First, there is the type of card that you are using.
 While some cards are designed to offer the lowest possible interest rate, others offer valuable rewards in the form of points, miles or cash back, but typically at the expense of higher interest rates.
 Furthermore, the cards that offer the lowest interest rates will only be available to applicants with an excellent credit history and the highest credit scores.

-In addition, many credit cards offer customers a range of interest rates, and the specific rate that you receive will be determined by your creditworthiness when you apply.(You can see where your credit currently stands by viewing two of your credit scores, updated each month, for free on Credit.com.)
+In addition, many credit cards offer customers a range of interest rates, and the specific rate that you receive will be determined by your creditworthiness when you apply.(You can see where your credit currently stands by viewing two of your credit scores, updated every 14 days, for free on Credit.com.)
 Most credit cards offer variable rates that can change based on movement of the Prime Rate: when the Federal Reserve Bank raised the Federal Funds Rate by a 0.25% in December of 2015, the standard interest rate for all credit cards with variable interest rates increased by a quarter of a percent.

 Finally, you should be aware that most credit cards can have several different interest rates.
 The one that most people think of is the standard interest rate for purchases.
 But your card could also have different rates for cash advances and balance transfers.
 It can also have a lower, promotional financing rate that applies to new accounts for a limited time, and a higher penalty interest rate that can be imposed if you have missed payments.